🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Is Zendesk a CRM?

-Zendesk is primarily a customer service platform, not a traditional CRM.
-It does include CRM-like features — you can view customer history, track interactions, and segment contacts.
+Zendesk is primarily customer service software, not a traditional CRM.
+It includes CRM-like features like a 360° view of customer data.
 Zendesk Sell is its standalone sales CRM product.
-For traditional sales pipeline management, a dedicated CRM may serve you better.

 Is HoneyBook a CRM?

-Yes — HoneyBook functions as a CRM for service-based businesses.
-It tracks clients, manages project stages, stores communication history, and organizes files.
-It goes further than a standard CRM by also handling contracts, invoices, and payments within the same platform.
+Yes — HoneyBook is a CRM for service-based small businesses.
+It tracks clients, manages projects, stores files, and handles contracts, invoices, and online payments inside one branded client portal.

 Is Zendesk free to use?